Why Emotional Storytelling Is The Future of Branding

 After all, consumers choose to pay more for brand name products.
 It’s a loyalty spawned from the emotional connection they have with a brand.

-In 2013, Facebook conducted a study of over 600,000 users that concluded that positive messages in a person’s news feed did reinforce further positive emotions.
+Facebook conducted a study of over 600,000 users that concluded that positive messages in a person’s news feed did reinforce further positive emotions.
 It found that users who were greeted with positive messages, shared and posted positive messages of their own, and those greeted with more negative messages shared and posted more negative ones.

 It shows that by constantly engaging positive emotions, brands can nurture more positive engagement around their brand.